Íñigo Melchor de Velasco, 7th Duke of Frías

 Íñigo Melchor Fernández de Velasco, 7th Duke of Frías, GE, KOS (16 April 1629 - 27 September 1696), was a Spanish nobleman and Governor-General of the Spanish Netherlands.

 Biography

 His father was Bernardino Fernández de Velasco, 6th Duke of Frías and his mother was Isabel Maria de Guzmán.
 King John IV of Portugal was his cousin.
-He married Maria Teresa de Benavídes Dávila y Corella and had one daughter, María Remigia, VII Marquesa de Berlanga (c.
-1678 to 1734).

 He was a very influential political figure during the reign of Carlos II of Spain.
 He inherited the title of Constable of Castile from his father, was a member of both the State council and the War Council, Governor of Galicia, and became Governor of the Spanish Netherlands between 1668 and 1670.
 In 1676 he was appointed as Mayordomo mayor to the King, chief of his Household.

+His painting by Murillo from 1659 can be seen in the Louvre.

+Marriage and children

+He married twice: first to Josefa Fernández de Córdoba and then to Maria Teresa de Benavídes Dávila y Corella, daughter of Diego de Benavides, 8th Count of Santisteban.
+They had one daughter :